joaobcosta2001/underwater-comm-simulator/README.md

 - BLOCKCHAIN_VERBOSE  - if set to *true*, will print the status of the blockchain layer of all nodes
 - PHYSICAL_VERBOSE  - if set to *true*, will print the status of the physical layer of all nodes
 - CHANNEL_VERBOSE  - if set to *true*, will print the status of the channels of all nodes
+- BLOCK_VERBOSE - if set to *true*, will print the status of block operations (creation,etc.)

 ### Simulation Parameters